Venture capital

 VCs expect some businesses to fail.

-Understand early that it's about relationships as much as it is about making money.
+It’s a good idea to understand early on that equity investment is about relationships as much as it is about making money.

 Economic cycle